OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/ad.md

 ---
 title: ad
-description: The page delves into the Accumulation/Distribution Line, a valuable tool in trading analysis, explaining its comparison to other indicators and its usage in predicting price movements.
+description: "The page delves into the Accumulation/Distribution Line, a valuable tool" in trading analysis, explaining its comparison to other indicators and its usage in predicting price movements.
 keywords: